 The Marauders knew that the school wanted the fact that there was a werewolf attending classes kept under wraps.
 The Headmaster and Poppy Pomfrey obviously knew, and they were hushing it up.
 Minerva probably knew and was also hushing it up.
 The whole staff could have been engaged in hushing it up.
 And well before 5th year, the Marauders may have already been given a private talking to and forbidden to speak about it except among themselves once it was clear that they knew.
 They probably suspected that anyone who found out about it would also be forcibly silenced and kept from spreading it around.

-(One suddenly wonders once again about the peculiar way that none of the staff — Minerva, Filius, and Hagrid — in the 3 Broomsticks eavesdropping scene even mentioned Remus’s name.
+(One suddenly wonders once again about the peculiar way that none of the staff — Minerva, Filius, and Hagrid — in the 3 Broomsticks eavesdropping scene in PoA even mentioned Remus’s name.
 Could they still be under orders not to speak of him or his lycanthropy in the presence of outsiders, such as Fudge and Rosemerta?
 For that matter did Fudge or Rosemerta even know that Lupin was a werewolf at that point?)

 The Marauders had a great deal invested in getting Snape thoroughly out of the equation before they took matters to the next level and started joining their furry little friend in his transformations and romping around the school grounds, the forest, and the village.
 I now believe that the whole werewolf caper may have been in the nature of a preemptive strike.